Recursion 2 - Accumulators and indexes

 Exercise - anest

-, RETURN a NEW list of deeply right nested lists as in the example
+Given a lst, RETURN a NEW list of deeply right nested lists as in the example

 HINT: you need to create a new list anyway at each helper call